 Quote, “Failure is success.”
 Every successful person took a risk.
 Taking risks teaches you about humility and compassion.
 Risk takers go beyond the “status quo” because being different is unique.
 Why ponder, when you are the story.

-What three success habits do you implement into your daily routine to maintain your success, sanity and peace of mind?
+What three success habits do you implement in your daily routine to maintain your success, sanity and peace of mind?

 The three success habits that I keep daily in front of me.
 Read one of my favorite books, study my craft, and treat myself to the spa.